The Only Guide You Need for Next.js Forms: Server Actions, Zod & Validation (2025)

 If you are building any kind of app, you will definitely need forms in your project.
 At first, it might seem easy to create.
 Just create some labels, some input elements, and let users fill them out.
 Once they click the button, it's all done!
 Well, it actually gets a bit complicated and hard to keep up with all kinds of features that forms can/should do...

-There are many libraries, best practices, and different approaches when it comes to forms—React Hook Form, Next.js forms, TanStack Form, Zod, Yup, various hooks, and more.
+There are so many libraries, best practices, and different approaches when it comes to forms.
+React Hook Form, Next.js forms, TanStack Form, Zod, Yup, various hooks… and the list keeps growing every day.
 At some point, it can start to feel overwhelming, and it's easy to get lost in all of it.
-But don’t worry—we’ll go through everything together, and you’ll gain the confidence you need to handle forms like a pro!
-This is the only blog you will need to create real-world, error-free, customer-friendly, and safe form inputs.
+But don’t worry!
+We’ll go through everything together, and you’ll gain the confidence you need to handle forms like a pro!
+We will start from the simplest form code and walk through the steps you need to follow to build production-ready code.
+Follow how the code evolves, and even better, you can try testing it yourself as we go.

 Creating a Basic Form in NextJS